|Blinking Lights and Electronic Appliances||| Print ||

 No. Blinks come from a number of different sources, and your utility can't eliminate them.
 Some of these sources are listed below.

 Storms can cause both sags and interruptions.
 Sags may occur on the utility system due to short circuits.
-Interruptions occur when utility breakers or fuses blow because of a short circuit or when the short circuit is between you and the substation providing your power.
+Interruptions occur when utility breakers or fuses blow because of a short circuit.

 Utility equipment failure can cause both sags and interruptions.
 Sometimes blinks are caused by a breaker that operates due to equipment failure.